MarathonLabs/marathon/docs/runner_versioned_docs/version-0.10.0/apple/workers.md

 :::tip

-This might be all that you need for getting started with marathon in terms of providing hardware, but if you want to take your test run performance to the next level - keep reading for the ability to parallelise your test runs across hundreds of simulators
+This might be all that you need for getting started with marathon in terms of providing hardware, but if you want to take your test run performance to the next level - keep reading for the ability to parallelize your test runs across hundreds of simulators

 :::

 ### SSH worker
-If you want to connect to a remote Apple hardware (maybe because you need to parallelize across 5 MacMinis or because you're executing the tests from a Linux machine in CI), then you can use ssh:
+If you want to connect to remote Apple hardware (maybe because you need to parallelize across 5 MacMinis or because you're executing tests from a Linux machine in CI), then you can use ssh:

 ```yaml
 workers: